 Coming soon.
 Public report on Teacher Micro-credentials with Digital Promise will be released, along with our companion deeper dive for business licensees.
 Topics to be covered include perceived benefits of micro-credentials and possible barriers to adoption; who are the most likely users of micro-credentials, and what their profile is; key messaging strategies to communicate about micro-credentials, and other critical issues.
+Request Information

 May 19, 2015

 Striking a Chord is our public study on music education, conducted with the National Association of Music Merchants (NAMM).
 The study is intended to inform the national debate around curriculum priorities by focusing on parent and teacher attitudes towards music education.
 The report is based on a survey using nationally representative samples of 1,000 teachers and 800 students.
 Topics covered include the benefits of music education, trade-offs between music education and other subjects, identifying supporters of music education and funding.
 A deeper dive into findings of interest to business is available through our detailed Music Education Market Research Report.

 Our new Assessment Market Report will help businesses respond to the extraordinary changes taking place in assessment.
 The study is based on a survey using nationally representative samples of more than 1,000 teachers, 200 school district administrators, and more than 1,000 students.
 It is intended especially for those working on corporate strategy, product development and marketing /communications.
 Learn more about licensing the detailed Assessment Market Research Report.